toniebox-reverse-engineering/mitmproxy-toniebox/README.md

 You can access the logs via "docker logs --follow hackiebox-<variant-name>" Check the containers NET_IF IP with the port :8081 to check and inspect the communication You may ssh into the container via ssh root@<ip> -p 8022

-Please recreate the CA-cert manually with the starting date 2015-11-04 and copy it over into the mitmproxy configuration folder.

 ## HackieboxNG bootloader patches
 You may use the altCa/altUrl patches in slot add2/add3 to allow the certificate to be loaded from flash:/cert/c2.der and set the URL to prod.revvox / rtnl.revvox.